Title

 Republic Act No. 634 grants Honorable Millard E. Tydings and Honorable John McDuffie the rights and privileges of Philippine citizenship as a gesture of gratitude for their service to the Filipino people.

-No, the act specifically states that it shall take effect upon its approval.
+Section 2 provides that the act shall take effect upon its approval.

 Analyze Cases Smarter, Faster